-Weaving is a simple pleasure and result in really beautiful pieces of art.
+Weaving is a simple pleasure and results in really beautiful pieces of art.
 Here is a simple tutorial video for weaving with yarn or string.
-And here is a video that teaches paper strip Kente weaving.
+And here is a video that teaches paper-strip weaving.
 Once students are introduced to the process, they can do it independently, whenever they have time.

 One craft supply that’s fun to stockpile is buttons.
 Buttons come in so many interesting sizes, shapes, and colors.
 Kids can string them into necklaces or bracelets or glue them onto paper to create colorful mosaics.

 Give kids who like to draw a step-by-step tutorial, and you’ll be amazed at how focused they become.
-Search YouTube for directed drawing, and you’ll find short videos that teach everything from dolphins and fairies to turtles and more.
-In addition, check your school library for learn-to-draw books—usually some of the most popular check-outs in their inventory.
+Visit your school library for learn-to-draw books—usually some of the most popular check-outs in their inventory.

-Coloring mandalas is a super relaxing activity.
-It can be the perfect way to reset your students’ energy level before getting back to work.
+One of our favorite indoor recess ideas for kids of all ages!
+Coloring mandalas is a super-relaxing activity.
+It can be the perfect way to reset your students’ energy levels before getting back to work.

 Boomwhackers are colorful plastic tubes that are designed to make gentle musical tones when tapped against hard surfaces.
 Let students tap into their inner Mozart and compose their own musical arrangements.